Jack-Q/blog/source/_posts/2017-07-12-message-in-ros.md

 Generated files including headers for C (in `devel/include`), python lib (in `devel/lib/python2.7/dist-packages/`), CMake configurations (in `devel/share/<package-name>/`), LISP code (in `devel/share/common-lisp`), Node.js code (in `devel/share/gennodejs`)

-These generated files can be used to leverage IDE supports to messages (as well as services, actions, etc) and support other conventional toools to support ros package development.
-These introspection information can also be used to assist package shell completement, for example, `rosmsg show <package-name>/<message-name>`.
-(For shell completement feature, an sync of package information is requried before these actions, which is using `source devel/setup.zsh` command).
+These generated files can be used to leverage IDE supports to messages (as well as services, actions, etc) and support other conventional tools to support ros package development.
+These introspection information can also be used to assist package shell complement, for example, `rosmsg show <package-name>/<message-name>`.
+(For shell complement feature, an sync of package information is required before these actions, which is using `source devel/setup.zsh` command).